aosborne13/malaria-popgen-toolkit/README.md

 Courtesy of Hidayat Trimarsanto (Anto) and Ludwig Kian Soon Hoon.

-Downstream processing was also carried out using the *fastq2matrix* and *malaria-hub* pipeline, courtesy of the **LSHTMPathogenSeqLab**, available at:
+Downstream processing can also be carried out using the *fastq2matrix* and *malaria-hub* pipeline, courtesy of the **LSHTMPathogenSeqLab**, available at:

 https://github.com/LSHTMPathogenSeqLab/fastq2matrix